galene

 If your server has a global IPv4 address and there is no firewall, there is nothing to do.

-If your server has a global IPv4 address, then the firewall must, at
+If your server has a global IPv4 address, then the firewall must allow traffic to and from:

-port 1194 (or whatever is configured with the -turn
+TCP and UDP port 1194 (or whatever is configured with the

 option).